close

 Johannistag and Saint John’s Eve are both celebrated in Germany.
 Church services are held on Johannistag itself and a special hymn, written by German priest and reformer Martin Luther, is often sung.
 Christ, unser Herr, zum Jordan kam has been set to many musical compositions, including three church cantatas by Johann Sebastian Bach.

 Proper celebrations are held on Saint John’s Eve, when bonfires and fireworks are lit and people gather together, often in great numbers.
 In fact, lighting bonfires has become such a major tradition on Saint John’s Eve that they are even referred to as “Saint John’s fires”.
-It is also tradition to pick "Saint John's herbs" (Johanneskräuter) on Saint John’s Eve, and bring them to church for a special blessing.
+It is also tradition to pick "Saint John's herbs" (Johanneskräuter) on Saint John’s Eve and bring them to church for a special blessing.

 Other traditional celebrations observed in Germany include making and decorating the Johanniskrone (Saint John’s Crown), which is made from branches and decorated with eggs, roses and flowers.
 It is hung outside so that people can dance around it.
 Some Germans also like to make hot Johanniskuchen (John’s cake) and bathe in rivers and lakes.